OPALX-project/OPALX-project.github.io/Examples/AWADriveLinac.md

 # Drive linac
 This example describes the AWA drive linac beamline which includes RF photocathode gun and 6 standing wave linac cavities.
 The model is based on the [paper](https://napac2022.vrws.de/papers/wexd5.pdf) by S.-Y. Kim et al..
+[email](sykim12@postech.ac.kr) of the corresponding author and provider of the example.

 # Goal
 Run the AWA drive linac beamline (OPAL_t), and check the beam parameters obtained from the simulation.